 Do not use incorrect details.
 Collect Form W‑9s from Box‑3‑type payees early and validate the TIN and name before submitting Form 1099‑MISC.

 In situations like the ones mentioned above, using a centralized platform like 1099Online comes in handy.
-By filing Form 1099-MISC with an IRS-approved e-filing platform, you can manage payment types, validate data using TIN Match, upload data in bulk, and ensure the correct form is used.
+By filing Form 1099-MISC with a platform that files Forms 1099 with the IRS using IRIS with a valid TCC and follows IRS e-file specifications, you can manage payment types, validate data using TIN Match, upload data in bulk, and ensure the correct form is used.

 How to Report Payments in Form 1099-MISC Box 3